anaarezo/anaarezo/README.md

 [![Gmail Badge](https://img.shields.io/badge/-Gmail-c14438?style=flat-square&logo=Gmail&logoColor=white&link=mailto:laura.arezo@gmail.com)](mailto:laura.arezo@gmail.com)

-First and foremost, I am fascinated by technology!

-I like investigating new ways to leverage software and technology development to increase the inclusion of people in the virtual world transmitting knowledge and information through the accessible web.
+Passionate about technology, I am driven by the ever-evolving landscape of software and technology development.
+My goal is to harness these advancements to foster inclusivity in the virtual realm, facilitating the seamless transmission of knowledge and information through the accessible web.

-I have worked with e-commerce for over 6 years and during my trajectory I have followed different user behaviors, user experience improvements, and strategies on how to make it increasingly friendly.
-Thus, being able to positively reach the final consumer/user.

-I have been a Front End developer for over 10 years, the experience allowed me during these years to cross several obstacles, learning in the development area, working with technology in financial institutions and e-commerce, working in different segments and customers.
-I'm constantly exploring the area of information technology and always looking for new challenges, updating and studying, to increasingly improve myself and achieve my career goals.
+With over 10 years of experience as a Front End developer, I have honed my skills by navigating diverse challenges in the development field.
+My journey includes significant stints in financial institutions and e-commerce, where I dedicated over 6 years to understanding user behaviors, enhancing user experiences, and devising strategies to create user-friendly interfaces.
+This journey has equipped me to make a positive impact on the end consumer.

+Currently employed at LEGO, I continue to explore and innovate, delving into the realms of Flutter and Dart.
+I am steadfast in my commitment to staying abreast of the latest developments in information technology, perpetually seeking new challenges to further refine my skills and accomplish career milestones.

 ### Bio: <a href="https://github.com/anaarezo"><img align="left" width="150" src="https://user-images.githubusercontent.com/13490305/155627380-12548d81-8999-4b5a-982f-772b85313048.png"></a>
 - 👩🏻‍💻 Software Engineer
 - 🏢 I'm currently working at **LEGO**
-- 🌱 Exploring **Flutter** and **Dart**
+- 🌱 Exploring **AWS** and **Swift**
 - 💬 Ping me about **Accessibility**, **E-commerce**, **React**, **React Native**, **Development**
-- 💟 Encourage women who work in technology!!!

 <br /><br />
 <p float="left" align="center">